tagazok/my-workshops/static-web-apps/tutorial.md

 Now that our TODO app is deployed, we want to make it interactive.
 Therefore, we want to interact with a backend!

 Azure Static Web Apps relies on Azure Functions for your application backend.
-Azure Functions is an Azure Service which allows you to deploy simple functions triggered by events.
+Azure Functions is an Azure Service which enables you to deploy simple functions triggered by events.
 In our case, events will be HTTP calls.

 <div class="box info">
 Ever heard of Serverless or FaaS (Function as a Service)?
 Well, this is what Azure Functions is ^^.